 The availability of menu items may change, so take this with a grain of sea salt.

 Course 1: Pastries with a side of Biscuits

 The service begins with a Baker's Basket of Fresh Pastries and your choice of juice, tea, or coffee.
 I chose orange juice and added a side of biscuits, served with their trademark "Honey from Heaven."

-Our waitress came over with a glass goblet of fresh Salish honey from the lodge's beehives and proceeded to pour it over the biscuits from above her head.
+Our waitress came over with a glass goblet of fresh Salish honey from the lodge's beehives and poured it over the biscuits from above her head.